 The specialized year placement allows for additional time planning for their field education experience.
-The Director of Field Education will contact students in the fall semester with information regarding planning for field placement.
+The Director of Field Education, and/or designated field specialist, will contact students in the fall semester with information regarding planning for field placement.
 An orientation is planned for December.
 They are directed to complete the Application for Specialized Year Placement and to schedule an appointment with the Director of Field Education in January.
-The Director of Field Education must be in receipt of the student's Application for Specialized Year Field Placement and a current professional résumé prior at the time of the interview.
+The Director of Field Education must be in receipt of the student's Application for Specialized Year Field Placement and a current professional résumé prior to the interview.